How to Build a Website Bot: 5 Steps to Find the Best Solution

 Imagine you are doing a Google search.
-You found a website on services or products you were craving for.
+Either you use a regular search or scrape Google results, you found a website on services or products you were craving for.
 You opened it, started reading all the headers, descriptions, and…

 After 5 minutes, you still can’t get where their pricing is.